 Not having enough milk is one of the most common reasons mums give up on breastfeeding, but with the right support almost everyone will be able to feed for as long as they want.

 What are the symptoms?

 Some mums worry they're not making enough milk because they're not sure if their baby has gained enough weight.
-You can check what's normal by reading our article 'Poor weight gain' and looking at our 'Feeding Checklist'.
+You can check what's normal by reading our article on poor weight gain and looking at our feeding checklist.

 Occasionally mums don't produce enough milk for their baby.
 If your breasts never really feel full, your baby's weight gain is low and they seem unsatisfied or distressed, ask for help from your health visitor or a Breastfeeding Helpline advisor (0300 100 0212) on how to build up your milk supply.